hwygroup/git_guide/README.md

 (5) "git remote add hwygroup https://github.com/hwygroup/test.git"
 (6) "git push hwygroup master"
-(7) The above two steps are submit to the remote github address (we have named it as hwygroup)
+(7) The above two steps are submit to the remote github address (we have named it as hwygroup) (8) Now we try to remove test1 from both the local and remote repository (9) git rm test1 -r
+(10) git commit -a -m 'remove test1'
+(11) git push -u hwygroup master